It all started when I wrote a blog back in July 2015. It went downhill from there. Rather rapidly.

 - Their community manager, Ben Lesnick, also made a public statement about it on the company forums.

-7) In Aug 2015, I had my corporate attorneys in CA, send them a legal demand letter.
-In it, I was asking for them to issue refunds, as well as provide financial accounting for the project, and 3) provide an accurate schedule for the delivery of the product to backers.
+In Aug 2015, I had my corporate attorneys in CA, send them a legal demand letter.
+In it, I ask them 1) to issue refunds for those requesting it, 2) provide financial accounting for the project, and 3) provide an accurate schedule for the delivery of the product to backers.
 They declined.
 And their response contained not only defamatory statements, but also attempts at deflection, making patently false statements about me etc, all which had very little to do with the matter at hand.
-Then they accused me of stalking.
-Seriously.
-Naturally, though ludicrous, we had to respond to that one as well; just for the record.

-Subsequently, having received their responses in writing for the record, we decided to take a wait and see approach until ToS v1.2 expires on May 31st, 2016.
-That was the deadline for them to issue refunds, and provide financial accountability for not delivering the game as promised on Nov 2014.
+Subsequently, having received their responses in writing, which we wanted for the record, we decided to take a wait and see approach until ToS v1.2 expires on May 31st, 2016; which was the deadline for them to issue refunds, and provide financial accountability for not delivering the game as promised on Nov 2014.

-9) Then on Oct, 2015, a gaming magazine, The Escapist, started to do their own investigation, during which they got a few past and present employees to discuss what was going on with the project.
-They published a scathing article entitled “Star Citizen Employees Speak Out on Project Woes”
+Then on Oct, 2015, a gaming magazine, The Escapist, having done their own investigation, during which they got a few past and present employees to discuss what was going on with the project, published a scathing article entitled “Star Citizen Employees Speak Out on Project Woes”

-In the same tone of the letter his partner Freyermuth had sent to us back in August, on 10/1/15, Roberts published a highly defamatory diatribe entitled “Chairman’s Response To The Escapist“.
+In the same tone of the letter his partner Ortwin Freyermuth had sent to us back in August, in Oct 2015, Roberts published a highly defamatory diatribe entitled “Chairman’s Response To The Escapist“.
 It was targeted at me, The Escapist writer, and the magazine.
-And even though the Escapist article never even mentioned me, and publicly stated that I was never a source for the article, Roberts mentioned me a total of 24 times.
-Basically making me the bogeyman and blaming for the growing unrest and dissent against the project.
+And even though the Escapist article never even mentioned me, and publicly stated that I was never a source for the article, Roberts mentioned me over 24 times.
+Basically solidifying me as the bogeyman and blaming me for the growing unrest and dissent against the project.
 That diatribe turned out to be a rallying cry from Roberts to their toxic backers, who then proceeded to attack all of us, including CIG’s own very employees and contractors.